 |String Pattern||16×18 / 19|

-It’s one of the premium quality racquet for kids.
+It’s one of the premium quality racquets for kids.
 It’s good to go teenage juniors.
-Specially for those kids having some experience and don’t want to switch to standard length.
-It has graphite composition and open string pattern.
+Especially for those kids having some experience and who don’t want to switch to standard length.
+It has a graphite composition and open string pattern.

 |Head Size||100 sq” (645.2 sq cm)|